27 Facts About Prince William That You Never Knew

-From his special promise to Diana to his Harry Potter connection...
+From his promise to Diana to his Harry Potter connection, here's what you don't know about the future king.

-While Prince William has lived his entire life in front of the cameras, there are still plenty of things about the future king of England you probably didn't know.
-For example, while he's the model of decorum now, Wills—as he was known as a toddler—was a bit of a bully during his preschool years.
+While Prince William has lived his entire life in front of the world, there are still plenty of things about the future king of England you probably didn't know.
+For example, while he's the model of decorum now, Wills—as he was known as a toddler—was a bit of a bully during his preschool years, earning him a less than favorable nickname.
 And though the Duke of Cambridge has been very open about his close relationship with his late mother, Princess Diana, few people know about the extraordinary promise he made to her after her divorce from his father, Prince Charles.
 But that's hardly all.
-In honor of his birthday on June 21st, here are 27 surprising facts you haven't heard about Prince William.
+In honor of his birthday on Jun.
+21, here are 27 surprising facts you haven't heard about Prince William.
+And if you're more of a Prince Harry fan, check out these 30 Little Known Facts About Prince Harry That Will Make You Love Him Even More.

 His parents couldn't agree on his name.

 Prince Charles and Princess Diana clashed over what to name their firstborn son.
-Charles favored Arthur and Albert (after Queen Victoria's husband) while Diana wanted Sebastian or Oliver.
+Charles favored Albert (after Queen Victoria's husband) while Diana wanted Sebastian or Oliver.
 In the end, they compromised with William Arthur Philip Louis Windsor.
-He was known as "Baby Wales" for a week before his given name was announced to the world.

 He was a royal terror to his young classmates.

-When he was a preschool student at Mrs. Mynor's Nursery School in London in the mid 1980s, little Wills quickly became known as "The Basher" for his bullying ways of pushing to the front of the line and getting into playground fights.
+When he was a preschool student at Mrs. Mynors' Nursery School in London in the mid 1980s, little Wills quickly became known as "The Basher" for his bullying ways of pushing to the front of the line and getting into playground fights.
 Diana and Charles were horrified, but the other parents dared not say anything for fear of insulting the future king.
+And for some of Prince William's father's less-than-favorable moments, here are Prince Charles' Most Controversial Moments That You've Forgotten About.

 He broke royal tradition as an infant.